Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/3QuickStartInstructions.md

       * Runs placement and routing.
       * Creates a programmable device image (PDI).

-## Setup VCK190 Board
+### Setup VCK190 Board

-The Xilinx VCK190 evaluation board is used to demonstrate loading the tutorial reference design PDI into the Versal ACAP using the JTAG boot mode.
+The Xilinx VCK190 evaluation board is used to demonstrate loading the tutorial reference design PDI into the Versal Adaptive SoC using the JTAG boot mode.
 This section describes VCK190 hardware basic setup.

-## VCK190 Board
+### VCK190 Board

 ![VCK190](Images/3_vck190_board.png)

-## VCK190 Connections
+### VCK190 Connections

 Before you begin, ensure the SW13 power switch is off.